nicolaslopezj/reactive-templates/README.md

 Now, we are ready to ship out package.

-Maybe the developer using the package uses bootstrap, so he will override the template, without loosing the events we defined.
-So, he will create the template.
+Maybe the developer using the package uses bootstrap, so he will override the template.

 ```html
 <template name="bootstrapForm">